top of page

 Step 3: Becomes drafted

-A bill request is made to the Office of Legislative Research and General Counsel, which reviews and formats into a bill.
+A bill request is made to the Office of Legislative Research and General Counsel, which reviews and formats it into a bill.

 Step 4: Receives a number